WildCatEatsLittleFish/myContactsList/README.md

 ## Information

 ### This project contains a contacts list app and a backend server.
-The backend server is only capable of receiving uploaded image file by Post requests from the app and showing the received image file name in the console.
+The backend server is only capable of receiving uploaded image file by POST requests from the app and showing the name of received image file in the console.
 For future work, a database system should be implemented to manage data for the app.
 Without the help of database, the frontend app now stores contacts data using localStorage of the browser.